zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

     Signals the end of a block.
 Called prior to each Commit after all transactions

-See [the TMSP repository](https://github.com/tendermint/tmsp#message-types) for more details.
+See [the ABCI repository](https://github.com/tendermint/abci#message-types) for more details.

 ### IBC Packet Delivery Acknowledgement